klappi-s/VisualizationSandbox/catalyst_mini_apps/README.md

 ## Problem

-Both succeed in vtk file generation but with the uniform mesh, life visualisation in the paraview client only displays data from rank 0
+Both succeed in vtk file generation but with the uniform mesh, live visualisation in the paraview client only displays data from rank 0